-This article describes how to install a fresh copy of UISP or update an existing installation on a (self-hosted) server.
+This article describes how to install a fresh copy of UISP or update an existing installation on a console (self-hosted server/cloud platform).
 This is a guide for a Linux installation, see the following note for Windows and macOS operating systems:

 - See the section below for the UISP installation prerequisites.

 - Unfortunately, proper operation, smooth backups, and upgrades of critical Docker containers cannot be ensured on Windows and macOS systems.

 - At this time we recommend that you install a virtualization program such as VirtualBox to run the latest version of Ubuntu 20.04.
 (Focal Fossa) 64-bit and then follow the Linux instructions provided below.

 - Supported Distros (LXC virtualization is not officially supported.
 Please use KVM):

 - 16 GB of fast SSD storage (Minimal)